Find Schools

 • Oil and Shale and Tar Processing Technician

-Oil, Gas, & Mining Service Unit Operator Job Outlook
+What Kind of Oil, Gas, & Mining Service Unit Operator Job Opportunities Are There?

-There were about 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016 (in the United States).
+In the United States, there were 41,400 jobs for Oil, Gas, and Mining Service Unit Operator in 2016.
 New jobs are being produced at a rate of 23.4% which is above the national average.
 The Bureau of Labor Statistics predicts 9,700 new jobs for Oil, Gas, and Mining Service Unit Operator by 2026.
-There will be an estimated 6,400 positions for Oil, Gas, & Mining Service Unit Operator per year.
+Due to new job openings and attrition, there will be an average of 6,400 job openings in this field each year.

 undefined